skypher/disclosure/README.md

 *Has the average person come across an alien message with the above sentiments?
 No.*

-You can bet intelligence agiences and intelligent people know the above.
+You can bet intelligence agencies and intelligent people know the above.
 Hence the complex network of global blackmail, surveillance, etc. It is a tug of war for power and control.
 The founding fathers and religions may have had an understanding of human nature.
 However, they could not foresee had no concept of today's technology.
 There are no recent prophets.
 Hypothetically, a prophet could not exist today, as this person would be an enemy of the powerful, and would soon be dead, barring true miracles such as truly benign alien intervention.

 AIs and surveillance systems continue to advance.
-Human identify spoofing spoofing technology is improving via deepfakes and speech replication.
+Human identify spoofing technology is improving via deepfakes and speech replication.
 Elon Musk and co. are improving Neurolink while he develops spacefaring tech.
 Despite (3) above (aka the potential development of the most powerful weapon, ever), the U.S. government currently does not regulate AI development.
 Isn't that a bit suspicious?

 Assuming those with the most intelligence are in a position to control the world the best, the masses will not know what to believe.
 How convenient for the corrupt!
-We seem to have little, if any recourse.
+We seem to have little if any recourse.
 This is perfectly consistent with the earlier aforementioned vulnerability examples.
 We will never know what to believe!

 In any case, reliable information is imperative for individual survival.
 The public continues to be fed baloney.
-We are accustomed to binary, good-cop, bad-cop thinking, when life often has many layers; many out of the grasp of most.
+We are accustomed to binary, good-cop, bad-cop thinking.
+Truth often has many layers; many out of the grasp of most.

-Regarding any real disclosure, if you are going to drip information to prevent hysteria, each drip must be true.
+Regarding any real disclosure, if you are going to drip the information to prevent hysteria, each drip must be true.
 Everything needs to add up: past, present, and future.
 Otherwise, it all looks like one big psyop or suspiciously careless management of what portends to be the most significant event in human history.
 A "mass novelty event," sooner than later, based on the full truth, may be our best play.
 As of yet, I see no solid evidence for a benign alien intervention.
 Thus far, any suggestions of the sort that I have come across look suspect.

 My fellow Americans, join me in ignorance: behold the heavens (or hells – to be determined) through our great nation's lens of plausible deniability, history of deception, and preservation of special interests.
+We should consider the 7.53+ billion of us are cosmically regarded as debilitated monkey people, unable to overcome our inherently flawed nature, regularly at conflict, whose affairs are observed and manipulated by an incomprehensibly acute alien intelligence.

 ---